sreejithr/sreejithr.github.io/_posts/2016-03-21-react-native-android-integration.md

 subtitle: Integrate React Native-based activities in your Android app
 ---

 Last month was a rollercoaster ride for my team-mates and I, at DriveU.
-With plans of eventually completely replacing our apps with React Native, we were tasked with making and integrating one page in our app in React Native as sort of a proof of concept.
+With plans of eventually completely **replacing our apps with React Native**, we were tasked with making and integrating one page in our app in React Native as sort of a proof of concept.
 This had to be good.

 If you've been active in the React Native circles, you know for a fact, that Android always tends to get a raw deal in the documentation department.